OpenPj/alfresco-process-services-project-sdk/README.md

 # Supported Maven Profiles for dependencies management and packaging (JAR and WAR)

 In order to build the project, you can declare a Maven profile related to a specific APS version:
- * `aps2.1.0`  (APS 2.1.0 - default)
+ * `aps2.2.0`  (APS 2.2.0 - default)
+ * `aps2.1.0`  (APS 2.1.0)
  * `aps2.0.1`  (APS 2.0.1)

+Build and test with unit tests execution for APS 2.2.0 with:
+`mvn clean test`

 Build and test with unit tests execution for APS 2.1.0 with:
-`mvn clean test`
+`mvn clean test -Paps2.1.0`

 Build and test with unit tests execution for APS 2.0.1 with:
 `mvn clean test -Paps2.0.1`

+Build and package with integration tests execution for APS 2.2.0 with:
+`mvn clean install`

 Build and package with integration tests execution for APS 2.1.0 with:
-`mvn clean install`
+`mvn clean install -Paps2.1.0`

 Build and package with integration tests execution for APS 2.0.1 with:
 `mvn clean install -Paps2.0.1`